 Especially if you owe the tax office money.

-Otherwise you might be in a situation later, where the tax office will refuse to register a new company from VAT or as an employer, unless you deposit an often large amount as a security deposit (usually 100.000 – 200.000 DKK).
+Otherwise, you might be in a situation later, where the tax office will refuse to register your new company for VAT or as an employer unless you deposit an often large amount as a security deposit (usually 100.000 – 200.000 DKK).

-The good new is, that this security depost can be used to pay for VAT or employee taxes in the new company, once the registration is in place.
+The good news is, that this security deposit can be used to pay for VAT or employee taxes in the new company, once the registration is in place.

 Repaying loans, bank credits and suppliers prior to a bankruptcy

-Repayments you do prior to a bankruptcy, can always be questioned.
+Repayments you do prior to bankruptcy can always be questioned.

 This is because you are not allowed, to have some “favourite” creditors, which gets paid while others do not get paid.